 Officer response: Any works of repair and refurbishment will have a level of disruption and this will be proportionate to the scale of the works.
 See Amenity section.
-Internal circulation space for disabled users / fire escape issues fall within the Building Regulations and planning should not double up on this.
+The flats and houses were not built as Lifetime homes with large numbers of dwelling types having no level access for wheelchair users.
+Although much of Block A has level access, it does not exist in Blocks B and C. Internal circulation space for disabled users / fire escape issues fall within the Building Regulations and planning should not double up on this.
 The impacts will also be temporary and must be balanced against the benefits of the scheme and considered against the development plan as a whole.
 The impacts of the works can often affect certain groups more (including those with protected characteristics) but such impacts are not considered to outweigh a recommendation for approval.